-Nursing Assistant is an approved Utah Nursing Assistant Registry (UNAR) training program that prepares a student to become a Certified Nursing Assistant (CNA).
-Students learn basic entry-level skills to work as a direct care provider.
-Students are taught in a simulated lab utilizing demonstrations, practice, and role play.
+The Nursing Assistant program is designed for students to receive their certification by completing coursework in classroom and clinical settings.
 Students will participate in 24 hours of supervised clinical experience at a long-term care facility.
 Upon completion of the course requirements, the student will be eligible to take the UNAR skills and written exams for state certification as a Certified Nursing Assistant (CNA).

-Adult students must be 18 years or older and have a high school diploma or recognized equivalent, and are required to purchase books, uniforms, and supplies.
-A non-refundable $50 background check fee is required for clinical experience and must be complete at least 7 days prior to the start of class.
+Adult students must be 18 years or older have a high school diploma or recognized equivalent, and are required to purchase books, uniforms, and supplies.
+A non-refundable $40 background check fee is required for clinical experience and must be completed within the refund period.